cul-it/dcs-scripts/cular-preingest/PREINGEST_TEMPLATE_RMC.md

     b.
 Aggregate size is $AGGREGATE_SIZE
         * $NUMBER_TYPE_LIST
     c.
 Ingest as arranged at source
     d.
-JSON manifest for assets is placed directly within the source folder.
+Json manifest for transfer will be placed on the appropriate JIRA ticket for the work.
 3. Documentation:
     a.
 The source for the _Documentation folder is smb://files.cornell.edu/lib/CULARIngest/RMC/$RMC_SUBDIVISION/$CULAR_TITLE/
     b.
 Ingest as arranged